juveatta/hello-world/README.md

 # hello-world

 Hello Guys
-I'm new at Github and like to programm in JAVA with you see you
+I'm new at Github and like to code in JAVA with you see you